dodobrands/jaeger-kusto/README.md

 Save this file as `jaeger-kusto-config.json` in the root of repository.

+Plugin can be started in one of two modes:

+* Standalone app (as grpc server).
+For this mode, use `docker compose --file build/server/docker-compose.yml up --build`
+* Jaeger collector plugin.
+For this mode, use `docker compose --file build/plugin/docker-compose.yml up --build`

-`docker-compose up --build` will build the all-in-one Jaeger container and start it together with Hotrod test app.
+Any of docker-compose files will use Jaeger all-in-one container and start it together with Hotrod test app.

 Jaeger UI will be at <http://localhost:16686/>, Hotrod test app will be at <http://localhost:8080>.